Askaniy/CelestiaLocationsMaker/ReadMe.md

 5. Scroll, choose the `CSV` link;
 6. Save the file to the `data` folder.

-The last update was on July 1, 2022.
+The last update was on January 1, 2023.